 Taxpayer X lived in Iowa all year but worked in both Iowa and Nebraska.
 X earned \$10,000 in Iowa.
 X also earned \$15,000 in Nebraska that was taxed by Nebraska.
 Taxpayer X would report \$25,000 on line 15 of the IA 1040 as gross income.
-Line 49 of the IA 1040 would be \$903.
-On the Nebraska state return the tax imposed\ on that income was \$450.
+IA 1040, line 49 would be \$903.
+On the Nebraska state return the tax imposed on that income was \$450.

 1. Amount of gross income earned while an lowa resident that was taxed by lowa and taxed by the other state, local jurisdiction outside of lowa, or foreign country. \$15,000 2.
-Gross taxable income for residents from line 15, IA 1040. \$25,000 3.
-Divide line 1 by line 2 and enter the percentage (not to exceed 100.0%) 60.0% 4.
-Tax from line 49, IA 1040 (less lump sum tax and minimum tax) \$903 5.
+Gross taxable income for residents from IA 1040, line 15. \$25,000 3.
+Divide line 1 by line 2 and enter the percentage (not to exceed 100.0%) 60.0000% 4.
+Tax from IA 1040, line 49 (less lump sum tax and minimum tax) \$903 5.
 Multiply line 4 by percentage on line 3 \$542 6.
-Enter the tax imposed by the other state, local jurisdiction outside of lowa, or foreign country, and paid by you \$450 7.
-Enter the income tax imposed by the other state, local jurisdiction outside of Iowa, or foreign country, and paid by your pass-through entity or mutual fund \$0 8.
+Enter the tax imposed by the other state, local jurisdiction outside of Iowa, or foreign country, and paid by you \$450 7.
+Enter the income tax imposed by the other state, local jurisdiction outside of lowa, or foreign country, and paid by your pass-through entity or mutual fund \$0 8.
 Enter the sum of lines 6 and 7 \$450 9.
 Enter the small of lines 5 or 8.
 This is your out-of-state tax credit.
-Enter this amount on line 50, IA 1040 \$450
+Enter this amount on IA 1040, line 50 \$450

-\"Tax imposed" is the income tax calculated from the tax formula/tables on the other state, local jurisdiction outside of lowa, or foreign country's tax return, less any nonrefundable credits, and less any refundable credit for entity-level taxes paid by a pass-through entity.
-Do not reduce this figure by the tax withheld or estimated tax payment made to the other state, local jurisdiction outside of lowa, or foreign country.

-\\"Tax imposed" is your pro-rata share of the income tax of the pass-through entity calculated from the tax formula /tables on the other state, local jurisdiction outside of lowa, or foreign country's tax return filed by the pass-through entity, less any nonrefundable credits of the pass-through entity, and less any refund attributable to a refundable credit provided to you for entity level taxes paid by a a pass-through entity.
+- "Tax imposed" is the income tax calculated from the tax formula/tables on the other state, local jurisdiction outside of lowa, or foreign country's tax return, less any nonrefundable credits, and less any refundable credit for entity-level taxes paid by a pass-through entity.
+Do not reduce this figure by the tax withheld or estimated tax payment made to the other state, local jurisdiction outside of lowa, or foreign country. - "Tax imposed" is your pro-rata share of the income tax of the pass-through entity calculated from the tax formula /tables on the other state, local jurisdiction outside of lowa, or foreign country's tax return filed by the pass-through entity, less any nonrefundable credits of the pass-through entity, and less any refund attributable to a refundable credit provided to you for entity level taxes paid by a pass-through entity.
 Do not reduce this figure by the tax withheld or estimated tax payment made to the other state, local jurisdiction outside of lowa, or foreign country.